MarsHeer/offtiktokapi/README.md

 # Collaborating

-Collaborations are welcome!
-Please feel free to support the project by creating requests or pull requests
+Collaboration is welcome!
+Please feel free to support the project by opening an issue or pull request

 # License